 On most days of the year, you will see red warning flags and signs posted on the beach that warn people about the dangers (which are: strong currents, dangerous shorebreak, high surf and sharp coral).
 Even if the ocean looks calm, which is rare here as there are waves on almost every day of the year, be aware that there could be dangerous currents.

 Many people come to Sandy Beach Park to just watch the waves, take photos and relax on the beach.
 There is no shade on the beach though.
 The beach park has a large grassy area with picnic tables, restrooms and showers.

 Popular beach among experienced bodyboarders/bodysurfers

-Very powerful and steep shorebreak
+Very powerful and shallow shorebreak

 Ocean bottom drops off quickly to overhead depths

 Dangerous lava rocks during low tide in the shallow waters